ccd2796/econometrics1/README.md

 # econometrics1
 Proofs, checks, simulations, etc. For the course Econometrics 1 (FEB22004X).
-Complementing content of the book with own insights.
+Complementing contents from the book with own insights.
 All errors are mine

 Source: